lasthyphen/duluth/README.md

 ### Avalanche Native Tokens (ANTs)

 The C-Chain supports Avalanche Native Tokens, which are created on the X-Chain using precompiled contracts.
-These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for AVAX with the added parameter of *assetID* to specify the asset.
+These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for DJTX with the added parameter of *assetID* to specify the asset.

-For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.avax.network/build/references/coreth-arc20s).
+For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.djtx.network/build/references/coreth-arc20s).

 ### Block Timing